linorobot/linorobot2_hardware/README.md

     screen /dev/ttyACM0 115200

-Wait for the logs to print and look for the values of M1, M2, M3 and M4.
+Wait until the terminal starts printing then look for the values of M1, M2, M3 and M4.
 If you see any negative number in one of the motors, set `MOTORX_ENCODER_INV` in lino_base_config.h to `true` to invert the encoder pin.
 Reupload the calibration firmware to check if the encoder pins have been reconfigured properly:

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>
     screen /dev/ttyACM0 115200

-Verify if all encoder values are now positive.
+Verify if all encoder values are now **positive**.
+Redo this step if you missed out any.

 ### 5.3 Counts Per Revolution